The Haters

 Publisher Description

 Camryn Lane is living her dream.
-After years of struggle and rejection, her first novel has finally been published.
-Her editor is happy and her loved ones are proud and excited for her.
-She’s on top of the world—until she receives a disturbing message from an anonymous reader.
+After years of rejection, her first novel has finally been published.
+Her editor is happy; her teenage daughter is proud; and her boyfriend and friends are all excited for her.
+She’s on top of the world—until she receives a disturbing message from an unknown sender.

 PUBLISHERS WEEKLY